keystonejs/keystone/docs/tutorials/initial-data.md

 });
 ```

-Upon insertion, KeystoneJS will resolve the `{ where: { name: 'John Duck' } }` query
+Upon insertion, Keystone will resolve the `{ where: { name: 'John Duck' } }` query
 against the `User` list, ultimately setting the `author` field to the ID of the
 _first_ `User` that is found.

 _Note_: An error is thrown if no items match the query.

-Clear the database, then start KeystoneJS and visit the AdminUI to see that two users are generated and one post is generated.
+Clear the database, then start Keystone and visit the Admin UI to see that two users are generated and one post is generated.
 The post has an `author` named `John Duck`.
 In the database `author` will be the ID of the user with name John Duck.

 #### Many Relationships